goharbor/harbor/README.md

 ### Features
 * **Role based access control**: Users and repositories are organized via 'projects' and a user can have different permission for images under a project.
-* **Policy based image replication**: Images can be replicated (synchronized) between multiple registry instances.
+* **Policy based image replication**: Images can be replicated (synchronized) between multiple registry instances, with auto-retry on errors.
 Great for load balancing, high availability, multi-datacenter, hybrid and multi-cloud scenarios.
+* **Vulnerability Scanning**: Harbor scans images regularly and warns users of vulerabilities.
 * **LDAP/AD support**: Harbor integrates with existing enterprise LDAP/AD for user authentication and management.
 * **Image deletion & garbage collection**: Images can be deleted and their space can be recycled.
 * **Notary**: Image authenticity can be ensured.